Itarsi: Itarsi Tehsil Population Statistics

 There are 49,297 households in this sub district.

 There are 124,898 males (52%) and 115,821 females (48%).

 Demographics

 As of the 2011 Census of India, Itarsi had a population of 114,495.
 Males constitute 52% of the population and females 48%.
 Itarsi has an average literacy rate of 75%, higher than the national average of 59.5%: male literacy is 81% and female literacy is 69%.
 In Itarsi, 13% of the population is under 6 years of age.
 Itarsi comes under "Constituents of Urban Agglomerations of Madhya Pradesh" includes Itarsi (M), Pathrauta (part) (OG), Bhilakhedi (CT) and Meharagaon (CT).

 Administration

 The city is a Tehsil under Narmadapuram District.
-It is a part of Narmadapuram Vidhan Sabha (legislative assembly) and comes under Narmadapuram - Narsinghpur Loksabha (Parliament) constituency.
+It is a part of Narmadapuram Vidhan Sabha (legislative assembly) and comes under Narmadapuram - Narsinghpur Lok Sabha (Parliament) constituency.

 It has a municipality with 34 wards and is headed by a municipality chairperson.